San Diego Air & Space Museum: Modern Jet and Space Age Gallery

 This gallery contains a Douglas A-4B Skyhawk, F/A-18A Hornet "Blue Angel 1", Gemini spacecraft (replica), and an Apollo Command and Service Module mock-up.

 At the far end of the gallery is the Boeing GPS-12 Satellite.
 This was an operational ground spare.
-Launched into space for the original GPS constellation were 23 operational spacecraft and two on orbit spares.
-A number of spares were flight ready on the ground in case there were malfunctions on orbit, these spacecraft could be launched as replacements.
-When the next generation of spacecraft were developed, the ground spares were no longer needed and one was donated to the museum.
+Launched into space for the original GPS constellation were 23 operational spacecraft and two on-orbit spares.
+Several spares were flight-ready on the ground in case there were malfunctions in orbit, these spacecraft could be launched as replacements.
+When the next generation of spacecraft was developed, the ground spares were no longer needed, and one was donated to the museum.
 On display is a flight-ready GPS satellite.

 Along the inside wall of this gallery is the cockpit canopy of the North American X-15.
 This supersonic rocket plane first flew on June 8, 1959, with Scott Crossfield at the controls.
-Also in the display case near the canopy is Crossfield's flight suit from the X-15 and the air conditional case used by Neil Armstrong when he was an X-15 pilot.
+Also in the display case near the canopy is Crossfield's flight suit from the X-15 and the air conditioning case used by Neil Armstrong when he was an X-15 pilot.
 Eight of the X-15 pilots flew into space (above 60 mi) to earn their astronaut wings.

 The many astronauts who grew up and lived in the San Diego area include Wally Schirra, the only astronaut to command missions in Mercury, Gemini, and Apollo.

 Edwin D. McKellar Pavilion of Flight

-The original courtyard of the Ford Building was used like a showroom during the 1935 California Pacific International Exposition.
-Now it houses many of the larger aircraft in the museum's collection.
+The original courtyard of the Ford Building was used as a showroom during the 1935 California Pacific International Exposition.
+Now, it houses many of the larger aircraft in the museum's collection.
 These aircraft include the Consolidated PBY-5A Catalina, Mikoyan-Gurevich MiG-17, Bell AH-1E Cobra, and Ford 5-AT-B Trimotor.
-It also includes a replica of the Beecraft Wee Bee and several racing aircraft, and two Ford cars on loan from the San Diego Automotive Museum.
+It also includes a replica of the Beecraft Wee Bee several racing aircraft, and two Ford cars on loan from the San Diego Automotive Museum.

 The McDonnell Douglas F-4J/S Phantom II on display in the pavilion was the aircraft flown by Duke Cunningham and William P. Driscoll in Vietnam from the USS Constellation (CV-64).
 Cunningham was the first ace to get all of his kills with missiles.
-The aircraft here has both radar guided Sparrow missiles along the belly and infrared heat seeking Sidewinder missiles loaded on the wings.
+The aircraft here has both radar guided Sparrow missiles along the belly and infrared heat-seeking Sidewinder missiles loaded on the wings.

-The museum also rents the pavilion to special events from lectures to dinners.
-Upon request volunteer museum docents can be available to provide additional information about the exhibits during these events.
+The museum also rents the pavilion for special events, from lectures to dinners.
+Upon request, volunteer museum docents can be available to provide additional information about the exhibits during these events.